EliasGalindo0/EliasGalindo0/README.md

 Web developer Full Stack student at Trybe
 -----------------------------------------

-I'm absolutely lover of technology.
+I'm love technology.
 Decided to study web development to transit from lawyer carrer to web developer.
+For that, I started to study at Trybe school, where I already lerned front-end stack with HTML, CSS, Javascript, React, Redux and Context API.

 * 🌍  I'm based in Presidente Prudente/SP
 * ✉️  You can contact me at [eliasgalindo@gmail.com](mailto:eliasgalindo@gmail.com)